Mission Hill School: 2012 location change

+2021 lawsuit and 2022 closure

-In 2022, following an investigation by law firm Hinckley Allen into allegations of failure to properly address bullying and sexual misconduct between students, Boston Public Schools superintendent Brenda Cassellius recommended permanently closing the school at the conclusion of the 2021-2022 academic year.
-Mayor Michelle Wu also voiced her support for closure.
-Despite organizing efforts by family members, staff, students, and community members, on May 5, 2022, the Boston School Committee voted 5-0 (with one member abstaining and one member absent) to close the school at the end of the 2021-2022 school year in June 2022.
-Many Mission Hill School family members, teachers, and students criticized Boston Public Schools' lack of transparency throughout the investigation as well as the harmful impacts of the decision to close the school.
+In 2021, the City of Boston settled a lawsuit for over $650,000 with several families regarding unaddressed sexual misconduct against their children from other students.
+In 2021, BPS removed several administrators and teachers from the school and took over operations after additional allegations.
+In 2022, following an investigation by law firm Hinckley Allen into allegations of failure to properly address bullying and sexual misconduct between students and neglecting students with disabilities, Boston Public Schools superintendent Brenda Cassellius recommended permanently closing the school at the conclusion of the 2021–2022 academic year.
+Mayor Michelle Wu and many city officials also voiced their support for closure.
+Despite organizing efforts by some family members, staff, students, and community members, on May 5, 2022, the Boston School Committee voted 5-0 (with one member abstaining and one member absent) to close the school at the end of the 2021–2022 school year in June 2022.
+Many Mission Hill School family members, teachers, and students criticized Boston Public Schools' lack of transparency throughout the investigation, falsehoods in the dominant narratives promoted by Boston Public Schools and local media, and the harmful impacts of the decision to close the school.
+Still other families were in support of the closure.